Library Member Resources

 If you are not a member of the library you can still access Issues Online on the computers at libraries in Milton Keynes - just ask library staff to log you on.

-Milton Keynes Libraries users can access Naxos, the world's largest classical music listening service, with a collection of over 130,000 tracks of music.
+Milton Keynes Libraries users can access Naxos, the world's largest classical music listening service.
+Naxos has a collection of over 130,000 tracks of music.

-Naxos Music Library not only provides music but also includes text resources such as opera synopses and libretti and study guides.
+Naxos Music Library not only provides music but also includes text resources like opera synopses, libretti and study guides.

-If you are using a computer in one of the libraries in Milton Keynes, you will be able to access Naxos straightaway.
+If you're using a computer in one of the libraries in Milton Keynes, you'll be able to access Naxos straightaway.

-If you are using a computer outside the libraries, you will need to type the number on your library card (the letter B followed by nine digits) in the login box to access the database (for example B769395476.
-Note that some numbers end with an X and you should include this too).
+If you're using a computer outside the libraries, you'll need to use your library card details.
+Enter the number on your library card (the letter B followed by nine digits) in the login box to access the database (for example B761234567).
+Note that some numbers end with an X and you should include this too.
+Temporary library card numbers (issued when joining online) can also be used.

 Please note that this is a popular and busy service.
 If you cannot gain access immediately, please try again at a later time.

-If you are not a Milton Keynes Libraries member you can still access the Naxos Music Library on any of the computers in the libraries in Milton Keynes or you can join the library so that you can start using the music library on your own computer.
+If you're not a Library member you can still access the Naxos Music Library on any of the computers in the Milton Keynes libraries.
+You could also join the library and start using the music library on your own computer.

 If any items on your card are already overdue you will need to renew these before you can pay the outstanding charge in full.